 Master File table grows, never shrinks (artifacts!)

-B-tree algorithm used for file tree
+B-tree algorithm used for file tree lots of attributes on files, can be confusing (e.g., which access time is the "official" one to use)

 - re-"balances" file system tree when tree changes - creating or deleting a file can cause entire tree to change and can overwrite nodes that were marked as free but still had information in them - can destroy artifacts!